yogeshhegde/processor-sdk-doc/source/linux/Overview/GCC_ToolChain.rst

 The toolchain within the Linux SDK contains more than just the cross-compiler, it also contains pre-built libraries that can be used in your applications without requiring you to cross-compile them yourself.

+.. ifconfig:: CONFIG_part_variant in ('AM335X', 'AM437X', 'AM57X')

-These libraries include packages from alsa to zlib. or a list of the libraries you can refer to the software manifest found in the **<SDK INSTALL DIR>/manifest** directory or look at the list of libraries available in the **<SYSROOT_64>/usr/lib** directory.
-You will also find the header files corresponding to these libraries in the **<SYSROOT_64>/usr/include** directory.
+   These libraries include packages from alsa to zlib. or a list of the libraries you can refer to the software manifest found in the **<SDK INSTALL DIR>/manifest** directory or look at the list of libraries available in the **<SYSROOT_32>/usr/lib** directory.
+You will also find the header files corresponding to these libraries in the **<SYSROOT_32>/usr/include** directory.
 As an example if your application wants access to the alsa asound library then you can now do the following command:

-.. ifconfig:: CONFIG_part_variant in ('AM335X', 'AM437X', 'AM57X')

    .. code-block:: console

       host# ${CROSS_COMPILE_32}gcc -lasound app.c -o app.out

 .. ifconfig:: CONFIG_part_variant not in ('AM335X', 'AM437X', 'AM57X')

+   These libraries include packages from alsa to zlib. or a list of the libraries you can refer to the software manifest found in the **<SDK INSTALL DIR>/manifest** directory or look at the list of libraries available in the **<SYSROOT_64>/usr/lib** directory.
+You will also find the header files corresponding to these libraries in the **<SYSROOT_64>/usr/include** directory.
+As an example if your application wants access to the alsa asound library then you can now do the following command:

    .. code-block:: console